sumup/sumup-android-tap-to-pay/README.md

 ### Setup

 To integrate the Tap to Pay on Android SDK you will need:
-- an API key (used for the authentication process).
-You can create an API key in the [SumUp Dashboard](https://developer.sumup.com/online-payments/introduction/authorization#api-keys)
 - maven repository credentials (to access the SDK repository, can be requested by sending an email to integration@sumup.com).
+- a Secret API key, in case you don't intend to use the OAuth2 authentication process.
+You can generate a Secret API key in the [SumUp Dashboard](https://developer.sumup.com/online-payments/introduction/authorization#api-keys)

 ### Prerequisites
 - Kotlin version: 1.9.22 or later